jerryno6/vulinux/teamcity.md

 ## Things should be done if you see these lines:

-^TeamCity initialized, server UUID: e97a4108-34db-4304-a54d-ae28690342d2, URL: http://localhost ^TeamCity is running in professional mode
+>TeamCity initialized, server UUID: e97a4108-34db-4304-a54d-ae28690342d2, URL: http://localhost
+>TeamCity is running in professional mode
-^[TeamCity] Super user authentication token: 1333673163881963353 (use empty username with the token as the password to access ^the server)
+>[TeamCity] Super user authentication token: 1333673163881963353 (use empty username with the token as the password to access >the server)

 From now, we can login your teamcity at http://localhost:8111 by using *administrator account* or the *empty-username & 1333673163881963353 as password*